Share This Article

-I enjoyed Sea of Sorrows, but I did not love it.
+I enjoyed this book, though I did not love it.
 But, it’s important to mention I read the book, rather than listened to the Audible Studios production.
-From what I’ve heard, the Audible version contains a full cast with music and sound effects, thus making for a better experience with Sea of Sorrows.
+From what I’ve heard, the Audible version contains a full cast with music and sound effects, thus making for a better experience with Alien Sea of Sorrows.

 ** Some spoilers below **